Cheniere to work with natural gas producers to measure carbon emissions

-The largest U.S. liquefied natural gas (LNG) exporter, Cheniere Energy Inc (LNG.A), said on Thursday it would quantify carbon emissions from its suppliers and production sites and supply the information to customers.
+SAO PAULO (Reuters) - The largest U.S. liquefied natural gas (LNG) exporter, Cheniere Energy Inc, said on Thursday it would quantify carbon emissions from its suppliers and production sites and supply the information to customers.

 LNG buyers have begun asking suppliers for natural gas sourcing data and greenhouse gas emissions to reduce their own carbon footprints.
 Several LNG producers are proposing adding carbon capture and storage alongside their LNG projects.